 Once selected, the site coordinator works with IGPE staff to select and sequence courses and/or workshops for the cohort.
-After the site coordinator makes suggestions, IGPE Associate Director Brandon Kawa coordinates and sequences courses based on participants' preferences.
-The site coordinator then assists IGPE Registration Coordinator Cathy Beecroft in completing and returning accurate registration forms prior to the start of each course.
+After the site coordinator makes suggestions, the IGPE Director coordinates and sequences courses based on participants' preferences.
+The site coordinator then assists IGPE Registration Coordinator in completing and returning accurate registration forms prior to the start of each course.

-The site coordinator is the primary point person for all pre-course and post-course communications with instructors, and is asked to copy Associate Director Brandon Kawa kawabf@buffalostate.edu on all pre-course correspondence as appropriate so IGPE staff may stay abreast of important developments such as exact course dates, class meeting times, establishment of appropriate contact hours for the number of registered credits.
+The site coordinator is the primary point person for all pre-course and post-course communications with instructors and is asked to copy the IGPE Director on all pre-course correspondence as appropriate so IGPE staff may stay abreast of important developments such as exact course dates, class meeting times, establishment of appropriate contact hours for the number of registered credits.